 My rating: 3 stars

-However, there were some short stories that stood out positively among the collection, since I was either enthralled by the events being narrated or appreciated the conclusions drawn from them.
+However, there were some short stories that stood out positively from the rest of the collection, since I was either enthralled by the events being narrated or appreciated the conclusions drawn from them.
 One of them is ‘Eveline’.
-Eveline is a young woman who is struggling to decide whether or not to leave her home country to get married, being thus a reflection on how hard it can be to make decisions.
+Eveline is a young woman who is struggling to decide whether or not she wants to leave her home country to get married, being thus a reflection on how hard it can be to make decisions.
 It left me wondering until the very end about what her choice would be.

 ‘A Little Cloud’, on the other hand, sheds light on how others’ successes can make us question our lives.
 Little Chandler meets his old friend, Ignatius Gallaher, for dinner.
 At that moment, his failed literary dreams start to haunt him.
 The way the story is laid out makes it easy to empathise with Chandler and question his feelings at the same time.